 What are we talking about if not the world right now, today?

 It gets harder every day.
-People telling you to forget; to forget these moments; to leave them in the past where they belong.
+People telling you to forget these moments, leave them in the past where they belong.
 Because it wasn’t as good as you say it is, they say.
 You’re wrong, they say.
 You’re wrong for believing the things you believe, and for doing the things you have always done and the people before you did as well.